Alexhuszagh/json/README.md

 ## Portability

-Json++ has been tested with the following compilers and operating systems:
+Json++ is continually built with the following compiler and compiler versions:

-- 64-bit Linux with Clang 3.8.2
+- Clang 3.8+
-- 64-bit Linux with GCC 5.4.0
+- GCC 5.3+
-- 32/64-bit Windows with MinGW 5.3.0 (MXE, MinGW, and MSYS2)
+- MinGW 5.3.0 (MXE, MinGW, and MSYS2)
-//- 32/64-bit Windows with Visual Studio 14 2015

 ## Documentation